 - Regulatory codes (OSHA, EPA, Building Code, University Requirement)

 A review of the laboratory requires the presence of the PI or other knowledgeable person.
-We need to understand the processes in the lab in order to do an effective review of your lab’s operations.
-We will also use the Laboratory Safety Visit Checklist to ensure that we cover some of the more basic requirements of laboratory safety.
+We need to understand the processes in the lab in order to do an effective review.
+We will also use the Laboratory Safety Visit Checklist (PDF) to ensure that we cover some of the more basic requirements of laboratory safety.

 This is not a surprise visit; these are the questions that we will be asking and areas we will be observing.
-There is also an explanation of checklist items that goes question-by-question through the check list to explain what we are asking.
+View the explanation of checklist items that goes question-by-question through the list to explain what we are asking.

 The Chemical Safety Office Staff works through building managers and department heads to schedule times with PIs in targeted buildings.
-However, we can come to any lab upon request.
-Simply call EH&S (5-5000) or email us at email@example.com.
+We can come to any lab upon request; call Chemical Safety (608-265-5700) or email us at firstname.lastname@example.org.